tenekon/Tenekon.FluentValidation.Extensions/src/Tenekon.FluentValidation.Extensions.AspNetCore.Components/FLOWLOGIC.md

 ---
 flowchart TD
  subgraph s8["ComponentValidatorRoutes Event Handling"]
-        n16["OnValidationRequested (AncestorEditContext)"]
+        n16["OnValidationRequested (RootEditContext)"]
-        n17@{ label: "<span style=\"padding-left:\">The\n component associated to that edit context that was triggered by the \nOnValidationRequested event delegates ValidateModel() to \nIComponentValidator</span>" }
+        n17@{ label: "<span style=\"padding-left:\">The\n component associated to that edit context that was triggered by the \nOnValidationRequested event won't delegate model validation request to \nIComponentValidator; the model validation request become a no-op.</span>" }
         n18["OnFieldChanged (ActorEditContext)"]
         n19["The
- component associated to that edit context that was triggered by the OnFieldChanged event delegates ValidateDirectField() and ValidateNestedField() to IComponentValidator"]
+ component associated to that edit context that was triggered by the OnFieldChanged event delegates a direct or a nested field validation request to IComponentValidator."]
         n20["EditContext Event Handling"]
   end
  subgraph s9["ComponentValidatorBase Event Handling"]
         n21["OnValidationRequested (ActorEditContext)"]
-        n22@{ label: "The\n validation request bubbles up to AncestorEditContext and if that \nAncestorEditContext is ActorEditContext of an ancestor, then the vali<span style=\"padding-left:\">dation request </span>is bubbled up once again until the validation request reached RootEditContext." }
+        n22["The
+ validation request bubbles up to RootEditContext."]
         n23["Write to Root & Actor Stores"]
         n24["OnFieldChanged (ActorEditContext)"]
         n25["The
- component associated to that edit context that was triggered by the OnFieldChanged event runs ValidateDirectField() or ValidateNestedField()"]
+ component associated to that edit context that was triggered by the OnFieldChanged event runs ValidateDirectField(..) or ValidateNestedField(..,..)"]
-        n32["OnValidationRequested (AncestorEditContext)"]
+        n32["OnValidationRequested (RootEditContext)"]
         n33@{ label: "<span style=\"padding-left:\">The\n component associated to that edit context that was triggered by the \nOnValidationRequested event runs ValidateModel()</span>" }
         n34["EditContext Event Handling"]
   end